Statistical Significance of Clustering using Soft Thresholding: Methodology

 \subsection{Review of the Original SigClust Method}

-Suppose that the original data set $X$, of dimension $d\times n$, has $d$ variables and $n$ observations.
+SigClust is a clustering evaluation tool which can be used to assess the significance of a given clustering result by providing an appropriate $p$-value.
+Suppose that the original data set $X$, of dimension $d\times n$, has $d$ variables and $n$ observations, i.e. $X=[\bx_1,\cdots,\bx_n]$, where each $\bx_i\in R^d$.
 The null hypothesis of SigClust is that the data are from a single Gaussian distribution $N({\bf{\mu}},\Sigma)$, where ${\bf{\mu}}$ is a $d$-dimensional vector and $\Sigma$ is a $d\times d$ covariance matrix.
+Given a clustering of the vectors in $X$, i.e. sets $C_1$ and $C_2$, where $C_1\cup C_2=\{1,...,n\}$ and $C_1$ and $C_2$ are disjoint, the strength of the clusters can be assessed using the two means cluster index (CI), which is the sum of the within class variation divided by the total variation.
+More precisely,

-SigClust uses the cluster index as the test statistic which has the nice property of being both location and rotation invariant.
+where $\bar{\bx}^{(k)}$ represents the mean of the $k$th cluster for $k=1,2$ and $\bar{\bx}$ represents the overall mean.
+CI can be based on either an input clustering, or can be calculated by a conventional k-means algorithm \citep{citeulike:4238358}.
+SigClust uses CI as the test statistic which has the nice property of being both location and rotation invariant.
 This leads to a dramatic reduction in the number of parameters to be estimated.
-In particular, during simulation, the mean $\mu$ can be taken to be ${\bf{0}}$.
-In a parallel way, rotation invariance provides a major reduction in the parametrization of $\Sigma$ to a diagonal matrix $\Lambda=\text{diag}(\lambda_1,\cdots,\lambda_d)$, using the eigenvalue decomposition $\Sigma=U\Lambda U^T$, where $U$ is an orthogonal matrix (essentially a rotation matrix).
+In particular, during simulation, the mean $\mu$ can be taken to be ${\bf{0}}$, because of the location invariance.
+In a parallel way, rotation invariance provides a major reduction in the parametrization of $\Sigma$ to a diagonal matrix $\Lambda=\text{diag}(\lambda_1,\cdots,\lambda_d)$, using the eigen-decomposition $\Sigma=U\Lambda U^T$, where $U$ is an orthogonal matrix (essentially a rotation matrix).
 A factor analysis model is used to estimate the $d$ eigenvalues which are still a relatively large number of parameters compared with the sample size $n$ for HDLSS data sets.
 Specifically, $\Lambda$ is modeled as

-where the diagonal matrix $\Lambda_0$ represents the real biology and is typically low-dimensional, and $\sigma_N^2$ represents the level of background noise.
+where the diagonal matrix $\Lambda_0$ represents true underlying biology and is typically low-dimensional, and $\sigma_N^2$ represents the level of background noise.
+This model is identifiable because many of the diagonal elements of $\Lambda_0$ are zero.
 First $\sigma_N$ is estimated as

-where MAD stands for the median absolute deviation from the median.
+where MAD stands for the median absolute deviation from the median, and $\hat{\sigma}_N$ is rescaled by MAD$_{N(0,1)}=0.6745$, the theoretical MAD of the N(0,1) distribution, to be on the correct scale.
 Then $\Lambda$ is estimated to be

 where $(\tilde{\lambda}_1,\cdots,\tilde{\lambda}_d)$ are the eigenvalues of the sample covariance matrix.